cpakzad/cpakzad.github.io/research.md

 ## Conferences and Seminars
 - Seminar talk (invited) at Université de Rennes, IRMAR.
 Nov 27, 2024.
+- Seminar talk at Université Paris 10, MODAL'X. Sept 19, 2024.
-- Oral presentation at Bernoulli-ims '11th World Congress in Probability and Statistics', August 12-16, 2024 - Bochum, Germany.
+- Oral presentation and Chairman of a session at Bernoulli-ims '11th World Congress in Probability and Statistics', August 12-16, 2024 - Bochum, Germany.
 - Oral presentation at Journées de Statistique 2024 (JDS2024), May 27-31 - Bordeaux, France.
 - Seminar talk at Université Gustave Eiffel, LAMA.
 March 28, 2024.
 - Seminar talk at Université d'Aix-Marseille, I2M.
 Jan 29, 2024.